 Q: If I'm moving to another residence, do I provide another security deposit?

 A: Yes.
 If you have a deposit on your old account, you will have to pay a new deposit on your new account as the current one will not transfer.
 Any current deposit you have on file will be applied to the account, and any amount presently owed at your current address plus electric usage up to your last date of service will be deducted from the applied deposit.

 Q: If someone claims to be a Tampa Electric or Peoples Gas contractor or team member, how can I be sure?

 A: Team members and contractors doing work for Tampa Electric and Peoples Gas are required to carry photo identification cards.
 If someone claiming to be a Tampa Electric or Peoples Gas representative visits your home or business, request to see their badge.
 If you are uncertain about an individual's association with us, please call 813-275-3909 for verification.

-Q: What happens to my account if I'm enrolled in Direct Debit or e-Bill, and transfer service to a new address?
+Q: What happens to my account if I'm enrolled in Auto Pay or Paperless Billing and transfer service to a new address?